 4. Election Violations

-When an HOA election violates the rules set out by the Davis-Stirling Act or local county regulations, homeowners have legal options to challenge the outcome.
-HOA election violations in California can range from improper handling of ballots to failure to follow specific election procedures.
-Homeowners can challenge election results through Small Claims Court or other legal avenues, depending on the violation and severity.
+When an HOA election violates the rules set out by the Davis-Stirling Act, homeowners have legal options to challenge the outcome.
+Under Cal.
+Civ.
+Code §5145, members may file suit within one year of the election.
+Courts may void election results unless the irregularities did not affect the outcome.
+HOA election violations can range from improper handling of ballots to failure to follow specific election procedures.

 5. Special Assessments and Membership Vote

-In some counties, special assessments or budgetary changes that require a membership vote may have different procedural requirements.
-The threshold for approval of these special assessments can vary between counties, and understanding the specifics of your county’s regulations is crucial.
+Special assessments or budgetary changes that require a membership vote are governed by Cal.
+Civ.
+Code §5605, which applies uniformly statewide.
+Special assessments exceeding 5% of the association’s budgeted gross expenses require approval by a majority of the membership.
+Individual associations may have additional procedural requirements in their governing documents.
 These assessments are often tied directly to the HOA election process, as board members may propose them during elections or annual meetings.

 The Voting Process in California HOA Elections